What is accreditation?

 Accreditation is an internationally recognised evaluation process used in many countries to assess the quality of care and services provided in a range of areas such as health care, long term residential aged care, disability services, and non-health related sectors such as child care.
 Accreditation has been rapidly adopted by health and aged care services worldwide as part of a safety and quality framework.

 In Australia, residential aged care services are required to be accredited to receive Australian Government subsidies.
-We have been appointed as the independent accreditation body, and we assess services' performance against a set of legislated Accreditation Standards.
+The Commission has been appointed as the independent accreditation body, and assesses services' performance against the legislated Aged Care Quality Standards (Quality Standards).

-While the accreditation-related processes invariably involve a relationship principally between us as the accrediting body and the approved provider, residential aged care accreditation exists for the benefit of aged care consumers – care recipients, their relatives and representatives.
+While accreditation-related processes involve a relationship principally between the Commission as the accrediting body and the approved provider, residential aged care accreditation exists for the benefit of aged care consumers (consumers) their relatives and representatives.

-Whenever we visit a home, our assessors review documented procedures, observe the practices at the home, and they look at resident records and other documents held by the home such as staff rosters, incident reports, care plans and complaints registers.
-They also talk with care recipients to get their feedback about their satisfaction with the care and services being provided by the service.
-Over the course of a year, we will collect the views of around 50,000 care recipients, and their representatives.
-Evidence of how a home is performing against the Accreditation Standards is based on a number of sources and corroborated, with the focus being on outcomes for care recipients.
+Quality assessors assess how a service is performing against the Quality Standards by collecting evidence and arriving at findings based on this evidence.
+Whenever we visit a service, our quality assessors have a focus on outcomes for consumers when they collect evidence.
+They review documented procedures, observe the practices at the service, and they look at consumer records and other documents held by the service such as staff rosters, incident reports, care plans and complaints registers.
+They also talk with selected consumers or their representatives to get their feedback about their satisfaction with the care and services being provided by the service.
+Over the course of a year, we will collect the views of around 50,000 consumers and their representatives.

 The process of accreditation is outlined in the Aged Care Quality and Safety Commission Rules 2018.
-Other legislation, notably the Quality Agency Act 2013, the Aged Care Act 1997 and various sets of Principles also apply.
+Other legislation, notably the Aged Care Quality and Safety Commission Act 2018, and the Aged Care Act 1997 also apply.

 The main elements of the accreditation process are:

-- self-assessment by the home against the Accreditation Standards
+- self-assessment by the provider of the service against the Quality Standards

-- submission of an application for re-accreditation (with or without the self-assessment)
+- submission of an application for re-accreditation of an accredited service or recommencing service

-- assessment by a team of registered aged care quality assessors at a site audit
+- assessment by a team of registered quality assessors at a site audit and development of a site audit report

-- a decision about the home’s accreditation by a decision-maker (not part of the assessment team)
+- a decision about the service’s accreditation by a decision-maker (delegate of the Aged Care Quality and Safety Commissioner)

-- publication of the decision on this website
+- publication of the performance report and accreditation decision on this website

 Consumer involvement in accreditation